Home UpStaff

 This image has been classified.

-Any reports thereof may result in serious confusion outside of current mass distraction strategies.
+may result in serious confusion outside of current weapons of mass distraction strategies.

 Fun Stuff